 Laura Alexander, PhD

-Dr. Laura Alexander is an Assistant Professor of Religious Studies, with a specialty in Religion and Human Rights.
-In addition, she is the first recipient of the Goldstein Family Community Chair in Human Rights at the University of Nebraska Omaha.
-She received her Ph.D. in Religious Ethics from the University of Virginia and her M.Div. and B.A. degrees from the University of Chicago.
-Prior to earning her graduate degrees, she participated in two year-long service programs, teaching English in a small community in Thailand and working in refugee services in Minneapolis, MN.
+Dr. Laura Alexander is Assistant Professor of Religious Studies, with a specialty in Religion and Human Rights.
+She is the first recipient of the Goldstein Family Community Chair in Human Rights at the University of Nebraska at Omaha.
+Dr. Alexander received her Ph.D. in Religious Ethics from the University of Virginia and her M.Div. and B.A. degrees from the University of Chicago.
+Prior to earning her graduate degrees, she participated in two year-long service programs, teaching English in a small community in Thailand and working in refugee services in Minneapolis.

-In university teaching, Dr. Alexander offers a variety of courses, including “Religion and Human Rights” and “Introduction to Religious Ethics.”
-Some of her other areas of teaching expertise include the following: religion and migration; religion, just war, and peacebuilding; healthcare and human rights; and business ethics.
-She has a particular interest in student advising and student development, having previously worked as an academic and career advisor, and all of her courses include the goal of helping students gain – and articulate – the skills and knowledge that will help them begin fulfilling careers and act in their communities as engaged citizens.
+In university teaching, Dr. Alexander's courses include “Religion and Human Rights”; "War, Religion, and Human Rights"; and “Public Health, Religion, and Human Rights,” as well as introductory courses in world religions and religious ethics.
+Several of her courses include service-learning components, and she also has experience teaching bioethics and business ethics.
+She has a particular interest in student advising and student development, having previously worked as an academic and career advisor.
+All of her courses seek to help students gain – and articulate – skills and knowledge for fulfilling careers and engaged citizenship in their communities.

 In community service, Dr. Alexander works to bring together university and community members in human rights education and events.
 As Community Chair, she is the organizer of Human Rights Week at UNO; the Human Rights Forum under the auspices of the Goldstein Center for Human Rights; and an essay contest in human rights.
 The Community Chair also sponsors or co-sponsors multiple events related to current social issues and human rights.
 Recent events have addressed practices of anti-racism through a human rights lens, as well as indigenous religious practices and land and food sovereignty.